samuelmolp/covidVisualisation/readme.md

 The url is no longer active.
 Therefore, in order to see results follow the following steps:
 1. Download the code and install requirements with pip install -r requirement.txt
 2. Copy /images and /video directories into /webapplication/covid/visualitation/static or create them by running getdata.py and main.py so that they are up to the current day
-3. Run the application
+3. Run the application.

-If you just want to see the videos or images, you can download /videos and/or /images
+If you just want to see the videos or images from 2020 to 2022, you can download /videos and/or /images